LaranjoTomas/Universe/Education/RSA/Everything.md

 - Handles congestion **without packet loss**.
 - Smoother network behavior.
 - Better suited for stable but variable-delay environments.

+TCP Vegas is designed to **sense congestion** in the network **before any packet loss occurs**.
+This proactive approach aims to **handle congestion without actual packet loss** by instantly decreasing the window size

+**TCP Vegas would perform well in stable wire-line networks where the RTT is consistent and predictable.**
 ## QUIC

 QUIC is a modern transport protocol built over **UDP** with integrated **TLS** and **multiplexing** features.